tochman/the_blue_print/chapters/09-1-build-optimization.md

 Many tools offer free tiers for personal projects or open source work, making experimentation accessible.
 The key is understanding the principles so you can adapt as tools evolve.
 :::

-## Understanding Your Application's Performance Profile
+## Understanding your application's performance profile

 Before diving into optimization techniques, you need to understand what you're optimizing.
 Think of this like tuning a musical instrument.
 You need to hear what's off before you can fix it.

-### Step 3: Reading Your Bundle Like a Story {.unnumbered .unlisted}
+### Step 3: Reading your bundle like a story {.unnumbered .unlisted}

 Your application's bundle tells a story about your code.
 Large files, unexpected dependencies, and duplicate code all have reasons.
 Learning to read this story helps you make smarter optimization decisions.